Physics-50/Module-1/docs/curve-fitting-motivation.md

 **Why can't I just use the "trendline" feature in Excel or Google Sheets?**

 Spreadsheet software has a built-in features to fit data, and it would be wonderful if we could use those.
-But the built-in fitting for Excel (or Google Sheets) falls short in a few important ways:
+But the built-in fitting for Google Sheets (or Excel) falls short in a few important ways:

-1. Excel treats all data points equally (i.e. an "unweighted" fit)
+1. Google Sheets and Excel treat all data points equally (i.e. an "unweighted" fit)
-2. Excel doesn't give us an uncertainty in the slope and intercept
+2. Google Sheets and Excel do not give us an uncertainty in the slope and intercept
-3. Excel doesn't give us a relevant measurement of how good the fit is
+3. Google Sheets and Excel do not give us a relevant measurement of how good the fit is

 #### 1. Unweighted vs. Weighted Fit